-Do you feel that you are in control of your own emotions, or do you feel your emotions are reliant on the behavior of others?
-Being in control of your emotions, no matter the outside influences is called emotional independence.
-Many people struggle with achieving emotional independence despite its importance.
-With that being said, achieving emotional independence can be difficult, as many factors cause others to depend on others.
+Many people struggle with achieving emotional independence despite its importance to good mental health.
+That being said, achieving emotional independence can be difficult, as numerous reasons cause people to depend on others.
 Before discussing how to achieve emotional independence, let’s define it.

 What Is Emotional Independence?

 Emotional independence is about being autonomous and governing your own emotions.
-Unfortunately, emotional independence is not discussed in everyday life.
-It is very rare for you to hear someone talk about teaching their kids to be emotionally independent.
+Unfortunately, emotional independence is little discussed in everyday life.
+It is quite rare to hear someone talk about teaching their kids to be emotionally independent.
 It is also uncommon to hear of someone struggling with emotional dependence.
-This could be because emotional independence comes naturally to people as they mature out of childhood.
-However, it can be very difficult for some to manage and take control of their own emotions.
+This could be because emotional independence often comes naturally to people as they mature out of childhood.
+For others, however, it can be very difficult to manage and take control of their own emotions.

 For people who have not achieved emotional independence, their emotions depend on others’ behavior.
 Typically, their behavior and emotions are dependent on someone close to them, like a romantic partner or a friend.
-They are always asking other people for their opinion on them because they want to please them.
+They are always asking other people for their opinion because they want to please them.
 People who are not emotionally independent have a great fear of being rejected, ignored, not liked, or criticized.
-The way they view themselves is typically not positive, and they usually have very low self-esteem.
-Their self-image is very weak, and they don’t think they are worth anything without the person they are emotionally dependent on.
-They are very negative towards themselves and will change what they say, do, wear, or even believe in feeling more accepted by their partner.
+The way they view themselves is often negative, and they may have low self-esteem.
+They may be negative towards themselves and will change what they say, do, wear, or even believe in hopes of feeling more accepted by another.
 They feel like they can’t live without their partner and would be worthless if they left.
 This is not a healthy way of living.

 What Causes Emotional Dependence?

-If you are struggling with emotional independence or know someone who is, you may be wondering what causes it.
-As you know, parents have a large impact on their children, whether they know it or not.
-One of the most common causes of emotional dependence is a parent influencing it or watching a parent who struggles with it.
-Another common cause is trauma, where someone heavily controlled the person or hurt by their actions.
-Having difficulty in being emotionally independent can arise for no apparent reason, as well.
-No matter the cause, it is very important to learn how to achieve emotional independence.
+If you feel you are experiencing emotional independence or know someone who is, you may be wondering what causes it.
+As you probably know, parents have a large impact on their children, whether they know it or not.
+One of the most common causes of emotional dependence is a parent who helps perpetuate that need, and parents who have been incarcerated can also create issues with emotional independence.
+Another common cause is trauma, where someone was heavily controlled and/or hurt by another person.
+Having difficulty in being emotionally independent can arise for no apparent reason as well.
+No matter the cause, it is helpful to learn how to achieve emotional independence.

 Ways To Achieve Emotional Independence

-It is very important to be emotionally attached to your partner, but what makes it go from healthy to unhealthy?
-If you’re sacrificing your true self, emotions want, and needs for your partner, that is not healthy for either of you.
-You should strive for emotional independence to better yourself, have a healthy image of yourself.
+It is essential to be emotionally attached to your partner, but what makes it go from a healthy to unhealthy bond?
+If you’re sacrificing your true self, emotions, wants, and needs for your partner, that is unhealthy for both of you.
+You should strive for emotional independence to better yourself and have a healthy image of yourself.
 Prioritize yourself and take control of your emotions.

 Many emotionally dependent people don’t understand that people are in their lives because they already like them.
 For example, your romantic partner liked you when you two met and decided to get in a relationship with you.
 No matter how low someone’s self-esteem is, they need to understand there are positive traits.
 So, learn how to let go of your fear and plan how you will be happy, emotionally secure, and in control of your thoughts.
-Your friends and loved ones don’t want you to constantly be acting a certain way, especially if that isn’t your true personality.
-And if you do start to let go of trying to make everyone happy and the people around you disapprove, they don’t need to be in your life anyway.
+Your true friends and loved ones don’t want you to constantly act in a certain way, especially if that isn’t your true personality.
+And if you do start to let go of trying to make everyone happy and the people around you disapprove, you may be better off without them in your life anyway.

 Once you have started taking steps toward emotional independence, you will need to set boundaries for yourself.
 Make sure you know and understand your values so you can express boundaries to those around you, especially a romantic partner.
-Don’t be silent.
-If something is making you upset, be vocal to your partner.
-Set boundaries around the people in your life, giving you their opinion.
+If something is making you upset, be vocal about it to your partner.
+Set boundaries around the people in your life giving you their opinion.
 If you were constantly asking for others’ opinions before, they might still be in the habit of giving their opinion frequently.
 This can be very damaging when trying to make progress towards becoming emotionally independent.
-You may have to say, “I appreciate your opinions politely, but I am trying to make myself happier from now on.”
+You may have to say, “I appreciate your opinions but I am trying to focus on making my own judgments now.”
 The people in your life should respect this.

-Your self-esteem is very important on your journey to emotional independence.
+Your self-esteem is crucial on your journey to emotional independence.
 You need to be confident in yourself for it to work.
 Now, if you have always had low self-esteem, you can work on it and make it better.
 Take care of yourself, do things you like to do, and spend time with people who genuinely make you happy.
-You may have to cut out people who try to manipulate your emotions and who try to tear you down.
-While this can be incredibly difficult, it is important to set yourself up for success.
-You don’t need people in your life who are manipulative and controlling, as they can hold you back from achieving your emotional independence.
+You may have to cut out people who try to manipulate your emotions and tear you down.
+While this can be difficult, it is important to set yourself up for success.
+You don’t need people in your life who are manipulative and controlling, as they can very easily hold you back from achieving your emotional independence.

-In an article by Allision Abrams, forgiveness is a great way to start building a good self-image.
+Forgiveness can be a great way to start building a good self-image.
 You may need to forgive the person who caused you to be in the habit of being emotionally dependent.
 Or, you may need to forgive yourself for getting yourself in a hurtful situation.
-Abrams also reminds readers that they are not their circumstances.
-Your self-worth is not found in the circumstance you are in.
-Everyone will go through a less than pleasant circumstance in their life.
-It is important for people who are emotionally dependent on understanding this.
-If you have a romantic partner who has been hurtful to you, do not find your worth in what they did.
-If a friend has given you an unwelcomed opinion, do not obsess over it and allow it to affect you.
+Understand that your self-worth is not found in the circumstances you are in.
+Everyone will go through less than pleasant circumstances at some point in their life.
+It is important for people who are emotionally dependent to understand this.
+If you have a romantic partner who has been hurtful to you, do not assess your worth based on what they did.
+If a friend has given you an unwelcome opinion, do not obsess over it and let it affect you.
 Your worth is far greater than that.

-When it comes to making decisions, some need to be made as an individual.
+When it comes to making decisions, some need to be made on your own.
 What are you making yourself for lunch the next day?
 You don’t need to ask your partner what you should make if you are the only one eating it.
-If your friend doesn’t like who you are interested in romantically for no reason, don’t change your mind about them.
-Take control of what decisions you can make without asking someone.
-This will give you more and more control over your emotions.
-You are free to make your own decisions as long as your decision does not directly affect someone else.
+If your friend doesn’t like who you are interested in romantically for no good reason, don’t change your mind about them.
+Take control of what decisions you make without asking someone.
+This will give you greater control over your emotions.
+Remember that you are free to make your own decisions as long as the decision does not negatively affect someone else.

-While it is normal to get your feelings hurt, get angry, or feel annoyed by someone else’s actions, you should feel control over your emotions.
+While it is normal to get your feelings hurt or feel annoyed by someone else’s actions, it’s best to retain control over your emotions.
 If you can’t go a few days without having an emotional breakdown after someone says something to you, you may be emotionally dependent.
 Learn to recognize when you feel out of control over your emotions and remember that you are the only person who should decide how you feel.
-No one else should intentionally try to control and manipulate your emotions.
-This is a sign of a toxic person.
-If you are in a relationship with someone who has too much control over your emotions, intentionally or not, couples counseling will likely be very beneficial for you.
+No one else should have control over your emotions.
+If someone does this consistently, it’s a good indicator that they are a toxic person.
+If you are in a relationship with someone who has too much control over your emotions, whether intentionally or not, couples counseling might very well be beneficial for you.
 A counselor will help you and your partner pinpoint why you are emotionally dependent and help you resolve the issue.

 Achieve Emotional Independence